seedifferently/boto_rsync/README.rst

 ::

+  -a KEY, --access-key KEY
-    -a/--access-key <key>       Your Access Key ID.
+                        Your Access Key ID.
 If not supplied, boto will look for an environment variable or a credentials file.
+  -s SECRET, --secret-key SECRET
-    -s/--secret-key <secret>    Your Secret Key.
+                        Your Secret Key.
 If not supplied, boto will look for an environment variable or a credentials file.
   --anon                Connect without credentials (S3 only).
+Useful if
-Useful if working with others' buckets that have a global read/write ACL.
+                        working with others' buckets that have a global read/write ACL.
-    --endpoint <host>           Specify a specific S3 endpoint to connect to via boto's "host" connection argument (S3 only).
+  --endpoint HOST       Specify a specific S3 endpoint to connect to via
+                        boto's "host" connection argument (S3 only).
+  -g GRANT, --grant GRANT
-    -g/--grant <policy>         A canned ACL policy that will be granted on each file transferred to S3/GS.
-The value provided must be one of the "canned" ACL policies supported by S3/GS: private, public-read,
-                                public-read-write (S3 only), or
+                        A canned ACL policy that will be granted on each file transferred to S3/GS.
+The value provided must be one of the "canned" ACL policies supported by S3/GS: private, public-read, public-read-write (S3 only), or
                         authenticated-read
+  -m METADATA [METADATA ...], --metadata METADATA [METADATA ...]
-    -m/--metadata <metadata>    A comma separated list of "key=value" pairs specifying what metadata to set on each file transferred to S3/GS.
+                        One or more "Name: value" pairs specifying what metadata to set on each file transferred to S3/GS.
-                                e.g. "Content-Type=text/plain,Foo=Bar"
+                        Note: Be sure to end your args with "--" if this is the last argument specified so that SOURCE and DESTINATION can be read properly. e.g. boto-rsync -m "Content-Type: audio/mpeg" "Content-Disposition:
+                        attachment" -- ./path/ s3://bucket/
-    -r/--reduced                Enable reduced redundancy on files copied to S3.
+  -r, --reduced         Enable reduced redundancy on files copied to S3.
-    -e/--encrypt-keys           Enable server-side encryption on files copied to S3 (only applies when S3 is the destination).
+  -e, --encrypt-keys    Enable server-side encryption on files copied to S3
+                        (only applies when S3 is the destination).
-    -p/--preserve-acl           Copy the ACL from the source key to the destination key (only applies in S3/S3 and GS/GS transfer modes).
+  -p, --preserve-acl    Copy the ACL from the source key to the destination
+                        key (only applies in S3/S3 and GS/GS transfer modes).
-    -w/--no-overwrite           No files will be overwritten, if the file/key exists on the destination it will be kept.
+  -w, --no-overwrite    No files will be overwritten, if the file/key exists
+                        on the destination it will be kept.
 Note that this is not a sync--even if the file has been updated on the source it will not be updated on the destination.
-    --glob                      Interpret the tail end of SOURCE as a filename pattern and filter transfers accordingly.
+  --glob                Interpret the tail end of SOURCE as a filename pattern
-                                Note: If globbing a local path, make sure that your CLI's automatic filename expansion is
-                                disabled (typically accomplished by enclosing
+                        and filter transfers accordingly.
+Note: If globbing a local path, make sure that your CLI's automatic filename expansion is disabled (typically accomplished
-                                SOURCE in quotes, e.g. "/path/*.zip").
+                        by enclosing SOURCE in quotes, e.g. "/path/*.zip").
   --no-recurse          Do not recurse into directories.
-    --skip-dirkeys              When syncing to S3 or GS, skip the creation of keys which represent "directories" (an empty
+  --skip-dirkeys        When syncing to S3 or GS, skip the creation of keys
-                                key ending in "/" for S3 or "_$folder$" for GS).
+                        which represent "directories" (an empty key ending in "/" for S3 or "_$folder$" for GS).
   --ignore-empty        Ignore empty (0-byte) keys/files/directories.
+This
-                                This will skip the transferring of empty directories and keys/files whose size is 0.
-                                Warning: S3/GS often uses empty keys with special trailing characters to specify
+                        will skip the transferring of empty directories and keys/files whose size is 0.
+Warning: S3/GS often uses empty keys with special trailing characters to specify directories.
-                                directories.
-    --delete                    Delete extraneous files from destination dirs after the transfer has finished (e.g. rsync's --delete-after).
+  --delete              Delete extraneous files from destination dirs after
+                        the transfer has finished (e.g. rsync's --delete- after).
-    -n/--dry-run                No files will be transferred, but informational messages will be printed about what would have happened.
+  -n, --dry-run         No files will be transferred, but informational
+                        messages will be printed about what would have happened.
-    -v/--verbose                Print additional informational messages.
+  -v, --verbose         Print additional informational messages.
+  -d LEVEL, --debug LEVEL
-    -d/--debug <level>          Level 0 means no debug output (default), 1 means normal debug output from boto, and 2 means boto debug output plus request/response output from
+                        Level 0 means no debug output (default), 1 means normal debug output from boto, and 2 means boto debug output plus request/response output from httplib.
-                                httplib.
+  --version             show program's version number and exit -h, --help            show the help message and exit

 Advanced Configuration Options